Josh9182/Excel-Tips-and-Tricks/README.md

 # Excel-Tips-and-Tricks
-This a compilation of the most commonly used functions and tricks used frequently to make data analysis just a little bit easier!
+This a compilation of the most commonly used functions and tricks I use frequently to make data analysis just a little bit easier!

 ## Content
 * [Logical Operation Functions](#Logical-Operation-Functions)